Israeli minister prays at flashpoint holy site as officials say 27 aid-seekers killed in Gaza

 Anger has led to protests overseas, including one in Australia on Sunday by thousands of people.

-The 2023 attack that sparked the war killed about 1,200 people and abducted another 251.
+About 1,200 people were killed in the 2023 attack that sparked the war and another 251 were abducted.
 Israel’s retaliatory military offensive has killed more than 60,800 Palestinians, according to Gaza’s Health Ministry.

 Metz reported from Jerusalem and Magdy from Cairo.